petroskarypis/CSE284_W24_Group14/README.md

 ## Relevant Benchmarking Scripts:

-The relevant code for benchmarking the speed of Beagle can be found [here](beagle/).
+The relevant code for benchmarking the speed of Beagle can be found [impute.sh](impute.sh).

 ## Results so far:

-Got the beagle result
+Got the beagle result.
 Converted the unphased sample to plink and oxford IMPUTE format

 ## Remaining work:

-The major remaining work for the last week is coming up with a meaningful metric for quality for the imputations.
+The major remaining work for the last week is 1) coming up with a meaningful metric for quality for the imputations and 2) finish the IMPUTE2 results.